Knowing when neck or back surgery may be an appropriate next step on the road to relief

 Once the source of your pain has been identified, you can discuss with your doctor all of the treatment options available to you.
 If you are recommended to undergo back surgery, you should take a moment to research what is involved in the different types of back surgery and decide which option you feel most comfortable with.

-Traditional open back surgery — which can include discectomy and spinal fusion — may be recommended to address disorders and alleviate pain, but these open spine surgeries are massively invasive and can include lengthy periods of recovery as well as an increased risk of infection and failed surgery.
+Traditional open back surgery — which can include discectomy and spinal fusion — may be recommended to address disorders and alleviate pain, but these open spine surgeries are highly invasive and can include lengthy periods of recovery as well as a high risk of infection and failed surgery.

 Alternatively, minimally invasive surgery has become a sought-out option for dealing with many common spine conditions.
-These minimally invasive, outpatient procedures offered at Laser Spine Institute use the latest techniques to address back problems without the increased risks of traditional open back surgery.
-While all procedures come with risk, our minimally invasive spine surgery is a safer and effective alternative to traditional open back surgery^.
+The minimally invasive outpatient procedures offered at Laser Spine Institute use the latest techniques to address back problems without the increased risks of traditional open back surgery.
+While all procedures come with risk, our minimally invasive spine surgery is a safer and effective alternative to traditional open back surgery.^ We can provide a free MRI review* to determine if you are a candidate for our procedures.

 For more information about the advantages of minimally invasive surgery at Laser Spine Institute, contact our team today.